-- 2. Private Key Management: To safeguard their token holdings, users must securely store their wallet's private keys and recovery phrase. - 3.
-Cryptographic Integrity: Ethereum employs elletic cure cryptography to validate and execute transactions securely, intended transaction the integrity of all transfers.
-The Keccak-256 (SHA-3 variant) Hashing Legor minutes used for hashing and address generation.
-The crypto-asset uses LSDSA who ccp256k1 curve for key generation and digital signatures.
-Next to the crypto-asset uses LSDSA who ccp256k1 curve for key generation and digital signatures.
-Next to the crypto-asset uses LSDSA who ccp256k1 curve for key generation and digital signatures.
-Next to the crypto-asset uses LSDSA who ccp256k1 curve for key generation and digital signatures.
-Next to the crypto-asset uses LSDSA who ccp256k1 curve for key generation and digital signatures.
+2. Private Key Management: To safeguard their token holdings, users must securely store their wallet's private keys and recovery phrases.

+3. Cryptographic Integrity: Ethereum employs elliptic curve cryptography to validate and execute transactions securely, intended to ensure the integrity of all transfers.
+The Keccak-256 (SHA-3 variant) Hashing Algorithm is used for hashing and address generation.
+The crypto-asset uses ECDSA with secp256k1 curve for key generation and digital signatures.
+Next to that, BLS (Boneh-Lynn-Shacham) signatures are used for validator aggregation in PoS.

-H.4 Consensus meclinism
+H.4 Consensus mechanism

-The crypto-assets Profes Stake (PoS) consensus mechanism, introduced with The Merge in 2003, reposes mining with validator staking.
-Validators must stake 32 ETH every back a variator is randomly chosen to propose the next block.
-Once proposed the over variators verify the blocks integrity.
-The network operates on a slot and epoch system, where a new block is proposed every 12 seconds, and finalization occurs two epochs (~12.8 minutes) using Casper-FFG.
+The crypto-asset's Proof-of-Stake (PoS) consensus mechanism, introduced with The Merge in 2022, replaces mining with validator staking.
+Validators must stake at least 32 ETH every block a validator is randomly chosen to propose the next block.
+Once proposed the other validators verify the blocks integrity.
+The network operates on a slot and epoch system, where a new block is proposed every 12 seconds, and finalization occurs after two epochs (~12.8 minutes) using Casper-FFG.
 The Beacon Chain coordinates validators, while the fork-choice rule (LMD-GHOST) ensures the chain follows the heaviest accumulated validator votes.
 Validators earn rewards for proposing and verifying blocks, but face slashing for malicious behavior or inactivity.
 PoS aims to improve energy efficiency, security, and scalability, with future upgrades like Proto-Danksharding enhancing transaction efficiency.